qwaneu/qwaneu.github.io/_drafts/simple-acts-of-kindness-and-love.md

 image:
 ---

-> "Saruman believes that it is only great power that can hold evil in check.
+> Saruman believes that it is only great power that can hold evil in check.
 But that is not what I have found.
 I have found it is the small things.
 Everyday deeds of ordinary folk that keeps the darkness at bay.
-Simple acts of kindness and love." -- Gandalf (J.R.R.
+Simple acts of kindness and love. -- Gandalf (J.R.R.
 Tolkien, The Hobbit)

 In [Maximizing Developer
 Effectiveness](https://martinfowler.com/articles/developer-effectiveness.html),